**This post was originally published on August 19, 2018, but has been updated and republished.

 Do my weeks always look like this?
 Nope.
 Do I try to make my weeks look like this?
 Yep.

-Something to aspire to
+Your ideal week is something to aspire to

 Your ideal week is not likely to be an accurate representation of a real week.
 There are too many variables outside of our control for it to be a reasonable expectation.
 You get sick, a project gets delayed, you overbook with meetings, you have a deadline, your kid is in a hockey tournament, your laptop dies, etc. Life is going to happen and throw you off.